FedST: Secure Federated Shapelet Transformation for Time Series Classification: Experiments

 \subsection{Effectiveness of the Acceleration Techniques}

-\textbf{Efficiency improvement.} To assess the effectiveness of the proposed acceleration techniques, we first investigate their \textit{efficiency improvement} using the synthetic datasets of varying dataset size ($M$), time series length ($N$), number of parties ($n$) and candidate set size $|SC|$.
-The average length of the shapelet candidates is set as $0.6N$ and the number of shapelets $K$ is set as 200.
-Overall, the results presented in Figure~\ref{fig:efficiency_overall} coincide with our complexity analysis.
+\textbf{Efficiency improvement.} To assess the effectiveness of the proposed acceleration approaches, we first investigate their \textit{efficiency improvement} using the synthetic datasets of varying dataset size ($M$), time series length ($N$), \zyw{the} number of parties ($n$) and candidate set size $|SC|$.
+The average length of the shapelet candidates and the number of shapelets ($K$) are fixed \zyw{at} moderate values of $0.6N$ and 200, respectively.
+Overall, the results in \zy{Fig.~\ref{fig:efficiency_overall_distance}-\ref{fig:efficiency_overall_search}} coincide with our complexity analysis.